logichub/brande-help-center/section-7-agency/set-up-agency-workspace.md

 Success: "{email} has been invited to {brand name}"

 Team members receive an email invite and can join that brand immediately upon clicking the link.

-[NEEDS REVIEW: whether you can invite one user to multiple brands at once, or if it's one brand per invite]
+The Invite dialog accepts one brand per invite — to add the same person to multiple brands, send a separate invite per brand.

 ## Step 5: Configure Checklists and Workflows